 Basically a blacklist is a list of IPs suspected of sending spam.
-DNSBL (DNS-Based Blackhole List) and RBL (Real-time Blackhole List) list these IPs and these lists are used to ideally prevent the transmission of spam to recipients.
-Keep in mind that it's not the blacklist providers that are blocking your mail, but the ISPs using this information to determine if your mail will be accepted.
+DNSBL (DNS-Based Blackhole List) and RBL (Real-time Blackhole List) list these IPs.
+They are used to ideally prevent the transmission of spam to recipients.
+Keep in mind that it's not the blacklist providers that are blocking your mail.
+It's the ISPs using this information to determine if your mail will be accepted.
 In other words, blacklists influence the behavior of ISP recipient servers.

 Almost anyone can create a blacklist and there are a lot of them out there, you can see that here.
 With so many blacklists out there, not all are considered equal by ISP's, and since ISP's don't treat them all equally, neither should you.

 Luckily for you, we've put together a list of some blacklists that we think are worth paying attention to: